open-logic/open-logic/doc/base/olo_base_cc_bits.md

 *In_Data* is first synchronized to *In_Clk*.
 The synchronization register is included to cover cases where users connect a combinatorial signal (from the *In_Clk* domain) to *In_Data*.
 Although this is in-line with synchronous design practices,  without the input FF this would lead to a clock crossing containing combinatorial logic which is problematic.

-On the *Out_Clk* domain, the signal is then synchronized using an ordinary two-stage synchronizer.
+On the *Out_Clk* domain, the signal is then synchronized using an ordinary ordinary N-stage synchronizer.
+In most cases, the default value of two synchronization stages is fine.
+However, in special cases more stages might be required to increase MTBF.

+Below figures shows the implementation for *SyncStages_g=2*.

 ![architecture](./clock_crossings/olo_base_cc_bits.svg)

-The VHDL code contains all synthesis attributes required to ensure correct behavior of tools (e.g. avoid mapping of the synchronizer FFs into shift registers) for the most common FPGA vendors *AMD* and *Intel*.
+The VHDL code contains all synthesis attributes required to ensure correct behavior of tools (e.g. avoid mapping of the synchronizer FFs into shift registers) for all supported tools.

 Regarding timing constraints, refer to [clock-crossing principles](clock_crossing_principles.md).